If you've blocked our ad, please consider unblocking it.

 / Set C17B to any non-zero value (GameShark code 01017BC1).

-/ This is done by pressing any direction key and then holding Select.
+/ This is done by holding any D-Pad key and then pressing Select.
 This will pause the engine (possibly intended for clearer screenshots).
-Pressing just Select again will now switch between regular playing mode and Free-Movement-Mode.
+Pressing just Select again will unpause the engine, also toggle between regular playing mode and Free-Movement-Mode.

 Pressing Select while on the sub-screen will toggle Free-Movement Mode on and off.
 The two methods above cannot be mixed, i.e. activating Free-Movement on the sub-screen, then outside of the sub-screen will actually result in pausing the engine, but deactivating free-movement mode again.